IBM/istio101/README.md

 This is the repository for the [Istio][istio] 101 workshop from IBM.

 - [presentation](./presentation) -- the data for the teacher/leader of the workshop
-- [workshop](./workshop) -- the vanilla code for the code of the workshop
+- [docs](./docs) -- the vanilla code for the participants of the workshop

 ## License